esthershiin/geo-alert/README.md

 REFLECTION:
 - Although we hardcoded the clinician IDs (1-6) here, we can have a separate txt file where we extract all IDs from before polling.
 This will be more practical in a real-life system where our clinician IDs list will be constantly growing and updated.
 - Similarly, we can also have a separate txt file to store a list of emails we should be sending our alerts to.
 This will help us alert multiple parties and update the subscription list more easily.
-- It'll also be nice to have a separate config file to store email credentials.
-In a real life scenario, passwords should be kept hidden.
+- Furthermore, it will be worthwhile to have a system where users can acknowledge alerts to pause alerts for that a specific clinician until the incident is resolved to prevent over-alerting.

 RESOURCES: